JoelCDL/gulp_template/README.md

 * Minify PNG, JPEG, GIF and SVG images

-* Inline images and fonts into CSS

-* Copy all files from a development directory into a distribution directory during the build process
+* Inline image and font files into the main stylesheet

 * Include HTML fragments using `<!--#include file="" -->` statements